mayank2101/mayank2101/README.md

 - Completed BTech from JEC Jabalpur Engineering College.
 - I'm currently learning ReactJS and Backend development.
-- I’m looking to collaborate on projects and help with internships.
 - Feel free and Ask me anything.